rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ---

-## What is the main outside layer of our tasks?
+## What is the primary outside layer of our tasks?
 [2] Fetch Products from the API
 _**[3] Build a structure with id, capitalized name and price**_ [1] Consume the data